g-r-a-n-t/serial-vision/README.md

 ![Characters](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/characters.png)

-We will now run these images through our CoreMl Model, which we will go into more detail about later.
-The result of each serial number character classification is below.
+We can now run these images through our CoreML Model, which we will talk about more later.
+The result of each character classification within the serial number is below.
+This map structure represents the level of confidence our model has in classifying each character.
+For example our model is 8% sure that the first character in our serial is a "0", 8% its an "O", 4% sure it's an "L", and 50% sure it's a "C".
+It has guessed correctly in this case, as 50% is its highest confidence.

 ```
 ["0": 0.0750194564461708, "O": 0.08124776929616928, "L": 0.038230523467063904, "C": 0.5053677558898926]